hanzki/WageCalc/README.md

 Known problems
 -------------------
-* All the monetary variables use Double.
-A BigDecimal or an Int would be safer but because sums are small and this code is not designed for production I think it's okay.
 * Error handling in code is lacking and most invalid inputs cause a stack trace to appear.
 * There are no checks at the moment for overlapping work shifts of same employee.
 * The code could use more tests